SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - Outputs an array containing the feature flags
     - Flag comparison code not yet started
     - Feature flag detection code should be extensible so it is easy to add new feature branches
-- [ ] 5.7.1 smpl sub-chunk: Not started
+- [x] 5.7.1 smpl sub-chunk
-    - Big endian support for RIFX, SpessaSynth already has big endian functions.
-    - SpessaSynth does not require the 46 zero-valued samples, but adds the 46 samples on write.
-    - Not done immediately, because big-endian support is not a priority
+    - Because everything is little endian, nothing needs to change!
 - [ ] 5.7.3 24 and 32-bit samples: 30% complete
     - 24-bit and 32-bit sample data is now read but not processed yet
     - Limited loading of 8-bit samples implemented